Justin-Insight/whistlersrun.com/content/boarding/_index.md

     weight: 1
 seo:
   page_title:
+  meta_description: >-
-  meta_description: Whistler’s Run offers full-service boarding for horses of all breeds, sizes and disciplines on 42 gorgeous acres in De Pere, Wisconsin.
+    Whistler’s Run offers full-service boarding for horses of all breeds, sizes and disciplines on 42 gorgeous acres in De Pere, Wisconsin.
   featured_image: /uploads/two-horses-with-sunset-behind.jpg
 hero:
   heading: Boarding at Whistler's
-  body: >-
+  body:
   image:
     image_url: /uploads/two-horses-with-sunset-behind.jpg
-    image_alt:
+    image_alt: Two horses together with clear sky sunset in the background
 intro:
   enabled: true
   heading: Full-Service Equestrian Boarding in De Pere, WI
   body: >-
     <p>Let us make your boarding dreams come true!
-No matter the breed, size or discipline of your horse, they’ll be readily welcome and expertly cared for at Whistler’s Run.</p>
+No matter the breed, size or

-    <p>You don’t have to choose between good, better or best when you board with us.
+    discipline of your horse, they&rsquo;ll be readily welcome and expertly cared for at Whistler&rsquo;s Run.</p><p>You don&rsquo;t have to choose between good, better or best when you board with us.
 We offer one, all-inclusive boarding service for a monthly fee of $600.</p>
   button:
     enabled: true
     button_url: /#/